Vought O2U Corsair

-The Vought O2U Corsair was a 1920s biplane scout and observation aircraft.
+The Vought O2U Corsair is a 1920s biplane scout and observation aircraft.
 Developed by Vought Corporation, the O2U was ordered by the United States Navy (USN) in 1927.
 Powered by a 400 hp (298 kW) Pratt & Whitney R-1340 engine, it incorporated a steel-tube fuselage structure and a wood wing structure with fabric covering.
 Many were seaplanes or amphibians.

+The O2U was the first of several Vought planes to bear the name Corsair.
+The Vought SBU Corsair of 1933, Vought F4U Corsair of 1938, and A-7 Corsair II of 1963 all also bore the name.